-Q&A With C Fong Hsiung May 3, 2019 – Posted in: Asian Heritage Month, Guest Post – Tags: Asian Heritage Month, C Fong Hsiung, New Land Same Sky, Picture Bride
+Q&A With C Fong Hsiung May 3, 2019 – Posted in: Interviews – Tags: Asian Heritage Month, C Fong Hsiung, Fiction, New Land Same Sky, Picture Bride

 Our publishing intern, Crystal, recently had a chat with C Fong Hsiung about New Land Same Sky, a touching novel that gives us a look inside modern exile and what it takes to uproot a family.
 Check out what Fong has to say about identity, and the Asian writers she wants to shout out for Asian Heritage Month.